shyiko/rook/readme.md

 Change Data Capture (CDC) toolkit for keeping system layers in sync with the database.

-Out-of-box rook includes support for MySQL as a source and Hibernate 4 cache (query & 2nd level) as a target.
+Out-of-box rook includes support for MySQL as a source and Hibernate 4 cache (2nd Level & Query), FullText index backed by [Hibernate Search](http://www.hibernate.org/subprojects/search.html) as targets.

 ## Usage